When mum Lindsay found a suicide note from her eight-year-old son, she didn’t know which way to turn.

 “The key is support.
 A parent is going to feel really helpless when they have a child who is displaying behaviour that they do not know how to deal with.
 This is very distressing for all concerned and a parent needs to feel as they are doing the right thing to help their child and within a timeframe that is beneficial.”

-Sunflower offers immediate help and support without a waiting list or the need for a diagnosis.
+Sunflower offers immediate support without a waiting list or the need for a diagnosis.
 It assesses a child’s whole wellbeing before designing a programme of therapy that works for their individual needs.

 The programme goes right back to basics to look at every aspect of a child’s body before they work on a child’s mental health.